SRahulKoushik/VeloxBook/README.md

 See each library's directory for license and documentation details.
 Clone bcrypt and googletest libraries manually if you have any issues.

 ---

+## Caution

+Create .env files with the required environment variables in the frontend and root directories.
+Add your SSL Certificates to the certs folder.

+---